phatcher/CsvReader/README.md

 CSV Reader
 ==========

-The [CsvReader](https://www.nuget.org/packages/LumenWorksCsvReader/) library is an extended version of Sebastian Lorien's [fast CSV Reader](http://www.codeproject.com/Articles/9258/A-Fast-CSV-Reader) project and provides fast parsing and reading of CSV files
+The [CsvReader](https://www.nuget.org/packages/LumenWorksCsvReader/) library is an extended version of Sébastien Lorion's [fast CSV Reader](http://www.codeproject.com/Articles/9258/A-Fast-CSV-Reader) project and provides fast parsing and reading of CSV files

 To this end it is a straight drop-in replacement for the existing NuGet package [LumenWork.Framework.IO](https://www.nuget.org/packages/LumenWorks.Framework.IO/), but with additional